-Hypoglycaemia is diagnosed when blood glucose levels drop below 70 mg/dl (3.9 mmol/l), regardless of the presence of clinical symptoms, which in some people - especially those with long-standing type I diabetes - may only appear at lower glycaemic values.
-A value of 70 mg/dl (3.9 mmol/l) should be considered a warning concentration that needs the ingestion of carbohydrates or dose adjustment of medications with glycaemic lowering properties, irrespective of the presence or absence of symptoms, in order to prevent a further drop in blood glucose.
-This justifies setting the cut-off value for life-threatening hypoglycaemia at 70 mg/dl (3.9 mmol/l).
+Hypoglycaemia is diagnosed when blood glucose levels drop below 70 mg/dl (3.9 mmol/l), regardless of the presence of clinical symptoms, which in some people - especially those with long-standing type l diabetes - may only appear at lower glycaemic values.
+A value of 70 mg/dl (3.9 mmol/l) should be considered a warning concentration that needs the ingestion of carbohydrates or dose adjustment of glucose-lowering medications, irrespective of the presence or absence of symptoms, in order to prevent a further drop in blood glucose.
+This justifies setting the cut-off for hypoglycaemia alert value at alarming 70 mg/dl (3.9 mmol/l).
 A value less than 54 mg/dl (3.0 mmol/l) should be considered clinically significant hypoglycaemia.
 Symptoms of hypoglycaemia may also occur at higher blood glucose values, even > 100 mg/dl (5.6 mmol/l), when the blood glucose level drops rapidly.
-Hypoglycaemia unawareness, defined as not experiencing pathologically low ( $\leq$ 70 mg/dl, i.e. $\leq$ 3.9 mmol/l) blood glucose values, is a serious complication of frequent hypoglycaemic episodes.
+Hypoglycaemia unawareness, defined as not experiencing pathologically low ( $\leq$ 70 mg/dl, i.e. $\leq$ 3.9 mmol/l) blood glucose values, is a important complication of frequent hypoglycaemic episodes.

 The classification of hypoglycaemia according to the International Hypoglycaemia Study Group 2017 is shown in Table 15.1.
 Severe hypoglycaemia is an episode that requires the assistance of another person to administer carbohydrates, glucagon or take other action.
-Information on blood glucose levels may not be available during an episode; however, the cessation of symptoms after the administration of glucose and/or glucagon is considered sufficient evidence that the episode occurred due to low blood glucose levels.
+Information on blood glucose levels may not be available during an episode; however, the resolution of symptoms after the administration of glucose and/or glucagon is considered sufficient evidence that the episode occurred due to low blood glucose levels.